zchaos23/wplace-bot-adjust/README.md

 1. It's not quite clear when to unfocus window
 2. Bot doesn't know what colors are already drawn
 3. Once your session on wesite ends, bot obviously stops
+4. Screen with high DPI are unsupported (for now)

 ## Contribution